-Research shows that the average lifespan of an organization has decreased from 58 years in the end of the 1950ies till approximately 15 years today.
+Research show that companies, like living organisms, have a lifecycle.
+They are born, they grow, mature, age and finally die.
+Research also show that companies today seem to be going through their lifecycles faster than ever before.
 Why?
-Increased complexity, technological development and general pace of change seem to have force organizations to move faster through their individual life cycles – reaching their peak earlier, and becoming irrelevant and outdated faster than ever before as new technologies and competitors replace their solutions with something better and more relevant.
+Increased complexity, technological development and general pace of change seem to have force organizations to move faster – reaching their peak earlier, and becoming irrelevant and outdated faster than ever before as new technologies and competitors replace their solutions with something better and more relevant.

 Nothing lasts forever.
 Even a very successful company run the risk of becoming irrelevant if it doesn’t continually challenge and renew itself.
 Think Kodak, Nokia, Sony Ericson – and much more.
 What researchers call the “success syndrome” shows that being successful today may be the biggest hinder for future success, meaning that when you are successful you don’t have a compelling reason to change what you already do so well.
 Till it is too late…